fagiolini/fagiolini.github.io/_posts/2020-12-18-nourish-bowl.md

 ## toppings
 ---

-- finely sliced **avocado** (for some extra good fats): half of one will do just fine
+- finely sliced **avocado** (for some extra good fats): 1/2 will do just fine

 - **seeds** of choice (sesame, pumpkin, hemp,...)

-- **crunchy chickpeas**: mix 400g of canned chickpeas with some olive oil and spices of choice (curry is amazing for this) and throw them in the oven for around 10 minutes at 180°C until crunchy
+- **crunchy chickpeas**: mix 400g of canned chickpeas with some olive oil, 4 tablespoons of flour of choiche, some salt and spices of choice (paprika and rosmary are amazing for this) and throw them in the oven for around 30 minutes at 200°C until crunchy

-- **sweet 'n sour sauce**: to make this, mix equal parts of soy sauce, lemon juice and sweetner of choice (can be sugar but also agave syrup or honey if you'd like)
+- **sweet 'n sour sauce**: to make this, mix 4 tablespoons of soy sauce, of lemon juice and of the sweetner of choice (can be sugar but also agave syrup or honey if you'd like)

-- **yogurt sauce**: mix six tablespoons of soy yogurt with lemon juice, finely sliced chive, olive oil and salt and boom you have a great vegan creamy sauce!
+- **yogurt sauce**: mix 6 tablespoons of soy yogurt with lemon juice, finely sliced chive, olive oil and salt and boom you have a great vegan creamy sauce!

 - **marinated crumbled tofu**: crumble 150g of tofu and let it sit in a bowl with some olive oil, lemon, sesame seeds, minced chive/onion and parsley